tomMoulard/fail2ban/README.md

 [![Build Status](https://travis-ci.com/tomMoulard/fail2ban.svg?branch=main)](https://travis-ci.com/tomMoulard/fail2ban)

-This plugin allow to change on the fly header's value of a request.
+This plugin is a small implementation of a fail2ban instance as a widdleware plugin for Traefik.

 ## Configuration
 ### Whitelist